 Rest assured, there is always a large variety of beer styles on hand for all sorts of beer enthusiasts.
 The Sunrise Hefe is always on tap (as is the homemade root beer), but the remaining taps will vary throughout the season, based on the availability of core ingredients.
 With a total of fourteen taps ready and waiting, there’s always something new to be sampled.
 Teleporter, a chocolate hazelnut porter is a seasonal favorite—brewed with hazelnuts and cocoa nibs.
 Quiet Man is a malty sweet Irish Red with just a hint of roasted character and fruitiness.
 Fallen Apple is an apple infused beer locally-sourced cider from Jonamac Orchard.
 However, if you see Black Mamba on the menu, be sure to grab a glass when it’s available.
 Made with beans from a local coffee roaster, the Black Mamba is cold-brewed with the freshly-ground Ethiopian coffee beans and finished with a homemade black cherry sauce to give this dark lager a unique flavor that can’t be missed!
 It’s clearly a fan-favorite of the regulars!

-Head brewer John Sanderson takes his craft very seriously.
+Head brewer James Heinrich takes his craft very seriously.
 “We might go [from 10] to 15, just because there’s so many different beer styles, and it’s fun to make the different beers,” Heinrich said.
 “People are always asking for something different.
 For over a year, we’ve been getting a lot of people asking us, pub owners, restaurant owners, if they could buy kegs of our beer,” he said.
 Inspired by old-world European practices, his goal is for the flavors of each beer to blend.
-This attitude also applies to beer selection at Forge Brewhouse.
 Visitors will always find a well-balanced selection of different types of beer available.
 Ingredients are locally sourced wherever possible.
 Hazelnuts from Chicago, apples, and pumpkins from nearby Jonamac Orchard.
 The grain is also locally-sourced.